 Verne had gotten to know Okerlund through his work at the local television station in Minneapolis at the time, and he always found Okerlund likable.
-With O’Neill’s sudden death, Verne needed a replacement, and Okerlund was the perfect man for the job.
+Verne needed a replacement with O’Neill’s sudden death, and Okerlund was the perfect man for the job.

 Gene left his office job behind for good and joined the AWA, where he worked for 14 years.

 During his time with the AWA, Gene Okerlund was given the nickname "Mean Gene" by Jesse’ The Body’ Ventura.
-This was meant in irony as many wrestlers and promotion staff considered Okerlund, the friendliest person in the game.
+This was meant in irony as many wrestlers and promotion staff considered Okerlund the business’s friendliest person.

 Mean Gene was a consummate gentleman, forever poised, and even when interviews veered off in a direction he didn’t anticipate, he never missed a beat!